prasoonsharma9/prasoonsharma9/README.md

 ### 🚀 About Me

-- 🎓 CSE Student at ABES Engineering College
+- 🎓 CS Student at ABES Engineering College
 - 💻 Passionate about Web Development and Software Development
 - 🛠️ I love building projects with React, Node.js, and C++